SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 Because SOCVR does not moderate users, the SD commands `!!/allspam` and `!!/reportuser` are not permitted in SOCVR.

-<a id="smoke-detector-request-privileges"></a>To request SD privileges from the SOCVR room ping any of the room owners.
+<a id="smoke-detector-request-privileges" href="#smoke-detector-request-privileges" class="hover-visible"></a>To request SD privileges from the SOCVR room ping any of the room owners.
 They
 will check your account for the following criteria:

-- <a id="smoke-detector-criteria"></a>Lurked for a while so you understand its capabilities.
+- <a id="smoke-detector-criteria" href="#smoke-detector-criteria" class="hover-visible"></a>Lurked for a while so you understand its capabilities.
 - Proven to know how to respond to reports.
 - Have a reasonable number of messages.
 - Have at least 1000 reputation.